Shop work-from-home wardrobe picks during Uniqlo's Biggest Savings Ever sale

-No one does minimal daily essentials quite like Uniqlo, and the Japanese brand is particularly good at the kind of basics we can work from home in, all day, every day.
+No one does minimal daily essentials quite like Uniqlo, and the Japanese brand is particularly good at the kind of basics we can wear to work from home, all day, every day.
 Things get even better now that there are major discounts on pieces from across the brand during what Uniqlo is calling its “Biggest Savings Ever” sale.
-Loungewear, shirts, jeans, are more for women, men, and kids are all marked down.
+Loungewear, shirts, jeans, and more for women, men and kids are all marked down.

 If it’s your first order from Uniqlo, make sure to snag free shipping by registering an account for free.
 In the meantime, products are bound to go fast, so stock up before sizes sell out.
 Keep in mind that some sale items are final sale, so be sure to double-check that your picks qualify before you finalize your purchase.
-No code is needed though — all you have to do to get these deals is add to cart.
+No code is needed though — all you have to do to get these deals is “add to cart.”
 Read on for some of our favorite top-rated picks from Uniqlo’s sale, below.

 Men’s styles